loranger32/yocm/README.md

 - [Postgresql](https://www.postgresql.org/)
 - [Tesseract](https://github.com/tesseract-ocr/tesseract) for OCR
 - [ImageMagick](https://legacy.imagemagick.org/) for image processing
-- [Ghostscript](https://www.ghostscript.com/) for converting PDF to png via ImageMagick (usually included in linux distros)
+- [Ghostscript](https://www.ghostscript.com/) for converting PDF to PNG via ImageMagick (usually included in linux distros)

 **WARNING**: The program has been tested on Ubuntu 19.10 and above, NOT Windows and NOT MacOs.